 Student Screening & Protocols

 Before entering Ballet Chelsea all dancers, staff, parents and visitors should be able to answer "no" to our screening questions.
-Below is a copy of the questions each student will be asked.
+These questions are available below as a downloadable PDF.

-If you notice your student displaying any symptoms of Covid-19, or if your student has come into contact with someone who is suspected to have or currently has Covid-19, please not bring them to the studio and contact Wendi DuBois at [email protected].
+If you notice your student displaying any symptoms of Covid-19, or if your student has come into contact with someone who is suspected to have or currently has Covid-19, please not bring them to the studio and contact Ballet Chelsea administraton at [email protected].

 Amy Fracker comes to Ballet Chelsea with over 30 years of nonprofit leadership experience, with in-depth experiences in nonprofit administration, fundraising, organizational change and program development.
 Amy has supported the arts at a variety of organizations including Riverside Art Center, Ella Sharp Museum, The Henry Ford, and the Jackson School of the Arts where she … Read more